 \section{Introduction}

-Image super-resolution (SR) is a core low-level vision task that aims to reconstruct the high-resolution (HR) images from their corresponding low-resolution (LR) counterparts.
-Recent advances in deep learning~\cite{dong2015image,kim2016accurate,lim2017enhanced,zhang2018rcan,zhang2018residual} have led to astonishing achievements in producing high-fidelity images.
-However, the remarkable performance relies on heavy network architectures with significant computational costs, which limits the practical viability, such as mobile deployment.
+Image super-resolution (SR) is a core low-level vision task aimed at reconstructing high-resolution (HR) images from their corresponding low-resolution (LR) counterparts.
+Recent advances in deep learning~\cite{dong2015image,kim2016accurate,lim2017enhanced,zhang2018rcan,zhang2018residual,liang2021swinir,chen2023activating,park2023content,son2021toward} have led to astonishing achievements in producing high-fidelity images.
+However, the remarkable performance is based on heavy network architectures that incur significant computational costs, limiting practical viability, such as mobile deployment.

 To mitigate the computational complexity of neural networks, quantization has emerged as a promising avenue.
-Network quantization has proven effective in reducing computation costs without much loss in accuracy, particularly in high-level vision tasks, such as image classification~\cite{choi2018pact,hou2018loss,zhou2016dorefa}.
-Nonetheless, when it comes to quantizing SR networks to lower bit-widths, a substantial performance degradation~\cite{ignatov2021real} occurs, posing a persistent and challenging problem to be addressed.
+Network quantization has proven effective in reducing computational costs without significant accuracy loss, particularly in high-level vision tasks, such as image classification~\cite{choi2018pact,hou2018loss,zhou2016dorefa}.
+However, when it comes to quantizing SR networks to lower bit-widths, substantial performance degradation~\cite{ignatov2021real} often occurs, posing a persistent and challenging problem to be addressed.